swarmion/swarmion/user-docs/documentation/docs/how-to-guides/1-use-serverless-contracts/1-api-gateway.md

 In order to properly use Typescript's type inference:

 - All the schemas **MUST** be created using the `as const` directive.
 For more information, see [json-schema-to-ts](https://github.com/ThomasAribart/json-schema-to-ts#fromschema)
-- If you do not wish to use one of the subschemas, you need to explicitely set it as `undefined` in the contract.
+- If you do not wish to use one of the subschemas, you need to explicitly set it as `undefined` in the contract.
 For example, in order to define a contract without headers, we need to create it with:

 ```ts
 const myContract = new ApiGatewayContract({